Klaviyo Pricing: The Honest Breakdown for 2026

 Klaviyo’s email pricing plan is what I use for most of my projects, starting at $20/month for 500 subscribers.
 The plan includes unlimited monthly email sends and access to Klaviyo’s advanced automation—features I genuinely value for creating targeted campaigns.

-But here’s what hit me hard: following the February 2025 Klaviyo pricing update, this plan now charges based on the number of active profiles rather than email volume.
-My costs increased significantly for lists with less engaged subscribers.
+But here’s what hit me hard: following the February 2025 Klaviyo pricing tier update, this plan now charges based on how many active profiles you have rather than email volume.
+My costs increased significantly for lists with less engaged subscribers, since the Klaviyo cost per contact now applies whether people engage or not.

 While the ecommerce-focused automation is excellent, the steep price jumps have made me reconsider whether smaller projects can justify the expense, especially compared to other email marketing platforms that offer similar features for less.